mikipuita/live-tracker-cyber/my-project/README.md

 live-tracker-cyber is a small full-stack prototype for a real-time cyber threat monitoring dashboard.
 The goal is to visualize “live” security events on a dashboard; for now, the app uses a FastAPI backend to generate mock threat data and stream it to a Next.js/React frontend via WebSocket.

 - What it does (today):
-  - Backend (FastAPI) emits mock threats (type, source_ip, severity, confidence) every 1–3 seconds over ws://…/ws/threats and exposes a simple health check at GET /.
+  - Backend (FastAPI) emits mock threats (type, source_ip, severity, confidence, location) every 1–3 seconds over ws://…/ws/threats and exposes a simple health check at GET /.
   - Frontend (Next.js/React) connects to the WebSocket and renders a live feed with basic stats.
 - Why mock data:
   - This lets the UI and streaming pipeline be developed and tested before connecting to real data sources.